 Consuming alcohol during pregnancy can pose serious risks to the developing fetus.
 It can lead to a range of disorders known as fetal alcohol spectrum disorders (FASDs), which can result in physical, mental, and behavioral issues in the child.

-See also Can you cook butternut squash in an air fryer
+See also How long to cook hash browns in the air fryer

 Alcohol Content in Cooking Wine